 All products are sold by the international sizing scheme used by the designer/brand.

-As X sizing can vary considerably at times between different brands, a size guide is provided in the description of each individual item that is sold in X sizes.
+As X sizing can vary considerably at times between different brands and styles, a size guide is provided in the description of each individual item that is sold in X sizes.
 Simply browse through our products and find what you like, then open the product page to see what size you need.

 Most of our trousers and shorts are sized by the waist measurement in centimetres.
 Some of the trousers will have a "T" or "XL" after them, for example 87T or 102XL.
 This means "tall" and "extra long" and both will have extra length in the leg and an average inseam of 98cm.

 We understand that finding the right size is the most confronting task of buying online.
-We have worked very hard on trying to develop a method to ascertain a garments true size (by measuring the actual chest underarm to underarm) of the garments.
+We have worked very hard on trying to develop a method to ascertain a garments true size, please contact us if you require further clarification.